15 Ways to Know When to Leave a Relationship

 When in a relationship, we all leave our past behind, cherish the present, and dream of a better future.
 We are so much in love with our partner that we hardly miss our past.
 Together we work in the present for a better and promising future.
 However, sometimes, this goes in reverse.

-If you find yourself revisiting your past quite often and instead of the future missing your past life, something is wrong with the relationship.
+If you find yourself revisiting your past quite often, and instead of focusing on the future, you’re missing your past life, something is wrong with the relationship.

 We suggest that you analyze the entire scenario.
 Look for the reason that made you dwell more on the past than planning for your beautiful future.
 If this continues, take this as a sign to end the present relationship.